 "...Most airlines permit stewardesses to smoke in flight only in the flight deck area, where they are expected to remain for not more than a few minutes at a time.
-Some carriers don't permit hostesses to smoke at all while in uniform.
-(A word to the wise: before lighting a cigarette in the cockpit, check with the captain...and always bring your own cigarettes!)"
+Some carriers don't permit hostesses to smoke at all while in uniform."